ausbitbank/stable-diffusion-discord-bot/README.md

 Recommend at least 8gb video ram, lots of storage space and joining the server above for support (see #bot-help)

 You'll need to have https://github.com/invoke-ai/InvokeAI installed and working on your system first, as well as nodejs and npm.
-Launch invokeai from its directory with `python .\scripts\invoke.py --web --outdir=out --model "stable-diffusion-1.5" --max_loaded_models 6` to launch the api server for the bot.
+Launch invokeai from its directory using invoke.bat (or invoke.sh on linux), and selecting option 2 for the browser based / web ui

 To install bot dependancies : `npm install` or `yarn install`